alahm1/alahm/README.md

 - What is the key pain point?

   The Head of Marketing wants to find the top 100 US-based technology YouTubers in 2024 to decide which YouTubers would be best for running marketing campaigns throughout the rest of the year.
+As this is their first foray into YouTube marketing, they plan to start with a moderate budget, focusing on channels with fewer than 10,000 subscribers within the technology influencer space.

 - What is the ideal solution?